Best Chase credit cards for November 2024

 *The quotes and citations included on this page have been verified by our editorial team and are accurate as of the posting date.
 Outlinked content may contain views and opinions that do not reflect the views and opinions of Bankrate.
 Please see the issuer’s website for updated terms and conditions.

 Where Chase shines is with its suite of rewards credit cards.
-Its family of cash back and travel cards are great rewards-earning machines and even won Bankrate awards in 2024.
-But which should you get: a Chase cash back card or a Chase travel card?
+Its cash back, business and travel cards are great rewards-earning machines and even won Bankrate awards in 2024.
+However, this also means that the issuer’s credit score requirements for approval can be pretty high.

 Learn about Chase Ultimate Rewards